mattermost-community/mattermost-plugin-welcomebot/README.md

 **Maintainer:** [@jfrerich](https://github.com/jfrerich)
 **Co-Maintainer:** [@iomodo](https://github.com/iomodo)

 Use this plugin to improve onboarding and HR processes.
-It adds a Welcome Bot that helps add new team members to channels.
+It adds a Welcome Bot that helps welcome users to team and/or channels as well as easily join channels based on selections.

 ![image](https://user-images.githubusercontent.com/13119842/58736467-fd226400-83cb-11e9-827b-6bbe33d062ab.png)